KEY ESSAY WRITING SKILLS

 The only situation in which you might include some evidence that seems to contradict your point is if you intend to explain, in your analysis, why this seemingly contradictory evidence in fact proves your point, or at least doesn’t disprove it, in which case it’s not really contradictory evidence, so it’s fine.

-Summing up - key things to remember when extending a paragraph with more evidence and analysis
+Summing up - key things to remember when developing your argument with more evidence and analysis

 1. You should aim to include at least two bits of evidence in every analytical paragraph, and probably no more than three, though if the analysis of your first piece of evidence is massive, it’s okay to just have a PEA paragraph.